RezaPN/rowListExample/README.md

 npm start

 This will start the Metro Bundler.
-You can then use the Expo app on your iOS or Android device to scan the QR code and run the app.
+You can then use the "yarn run android" and run the app.

 ## Optimization Techniques